AshwinC8/Google_Notes_Clone/README.md

 ## Technologies
-Used the React, and MUI libraries to create the frontend.
+Used the React, and MUI library to create the frontend.

 ## Setup
 - To get a local copy of the code, clone it using git :